 Horus’s immensely important father, Osiris, was the lord of the underworld.
 One of the original divine rulers of Egypt, this deity embodied the promise of regeneration.
 Cruelly murdered by his brother Seth, the god of the chaotic desert, Osiris was revived through the potent magic of his wife Isis.
 Through her knowledge and skill, Osiris was able to sire the miraculous Horus, who avenged his father and threw his criminal uncle off the throne to take his rightful place.

-Osiris became ruler of the realm of the dead, the eternal source of regeneration in the Afterlife.
-Deceased kings were identified with this god, creating a cycle where the dead king fused with the divine king of the dead and his successor “defeated” death to take his place on the throne as Horus.
+Osiris became ruler of the realm of the dead, the eternal source of regeneration in the afterlife.
+Deceased kings were identified with this god, creating a cycle where the dead king fused with the divine ruler of the dead, and his successor “defeated” death to take his place on the throne as Horus.